-LIBR 100 INTRODUCTION TO LIBRARY SERVICES CREDITS: 3
+LIBR 100 INTRODUCTION TO LIBRARY SERVICES

-Overview of the variety of roles performed by library technicians in all types of libraries and information centers.
-Emphasis is on the library technician's role in the delivery of services, the tools and terminology of library relationships to the communities they serve, and monitoring and implementation of new service trends.
+This course is an introduction to the history of libraries and the library technician's role in all different types of libraries.
+Emphasis is on the tools and terminology used, the library's relationship to the community, and the examination and implementation of new service trends.